yashimwong/trello-clone/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
+The build is minified and the filenames include the hashes.\!
-Your app is ready to be deployed!